janus-idp/backstage-plugins/plugins/keycloak-backend/README.md

 # Keycloak Backend Plugin for Backstage

-The Keycloak backend plugin integrates Keycloak into the Backstage.
+The Keycloak backend plugin integrates Keycloak into Backstage.

 ## Capabilities

 The Keycloak backend plugin has the following capabilities:

 - Synchronization of Keycloak users in a realm
-- Synchronization of Keycloak groups in a realm and their users
+- Synchronization of Keycloak groups and their users in a realm

 ## Configuration

-The communication between the Backstage and Keycloak is enabled using Keycloak API.
-The support is available for using username/password or client credentials.
+Communication between Backstage and Keycloak is enabled by using the Keycloak API.
+Username/password or client credentials are supported authentication methods.

 The following table describes the parameters that you can configure in the `app-config.yaml` file to enable the plugin: